Find out how Gérard developed players and learners through an overview of his coaching methodology.

 Most coaches talk about making or restricting space, but don't know the detail behind how and why.

 Our values and beliefs are what drive our behaviours and actions, they are what we go to when we're looking for energy.

 Gérard offers free downloads for coaches to use in there everyday environment.

-Players make decisions on time and space limitations, including the postural orientation of their opponents, teammates and where the ball is and what space is available to exploit or deny.
+Players make decisions on time, space and numbers limitations.
+Players will search the environment to identify key information relating to the postural orientation of their opponents, teammates and where the ball is and what space is available to exploit or deny.
 It's these decisions that inform the player on what to do, when, where and why (5-Ws) and can be broken down into the decision making process: Perception-Decision-Action

 This helps to shape how Gérard works with players and teams, as each activity is designed to offer players;

 Every practice is planned to a high level of detail to maximise the individual within the practice, linked to their individual needs.

 Coaching Philosophy is positioned to develop technically outstanding players, who possess high levels of tactical and game intelligence and are skillful in possession to create and score goals and resilient out of possession to disturb and deny goals.